Electric Everton edge Wolves 3-2

 Richarlison secured all three points for the home side in the 80th minute, out-jumping Willy Boly to give his side the lead for the third time.

-Boly was sent off in stoppage time after receiving a second yellow card as Everton hung on to win.
+Boly was sent off in stoppage time after receiving a second yellow card for a foul on Richarlison as Everton hung on to win, and Wolves coach Nuno Espirito Santos expressed his disappointment with his rearguard.

+"We should defend better and we must do that.
+We played on Thursday night which was high on emotions, we recovered and settled down but coming to Goodison Park is always tough.
+The Premier League has high standards," he told Sky Sports.

+With Everton moving up into sixth place in the table ahead of the North London derby between Arsenal and Tottenham later on Sunday, Everton boss Marco Silva praised his side's resilience.

 (Reporting by Philip O'Connor, editing by Pritha Sarkar)